DavidSouther/software_craftsmanship/00_introduction/README.md

 ## Overview of the Text

-### Syntactic Core (1-4)
+### Syntactic Core (1-3)

-The first four chapters will cover the core of writing programs.
+The first three chapters will cover the core of writing programs.
 This will get readers to the point where they can have their computer talking to them and asking questions, though perhaps not gracefully.
-This section also covers the basics of source control, and sharing code between developers.
+Readers should also follow the first two appendicies, on using the terminal and source control, to have a good baseline for the programming-adjacent skillsets that are necessary to software craftsmanship.

-### Programming Patterns (5-9)
+### Programming Patterns (4-7)

-The second section covers patterns in software craftsmanship - commonly used ideas which can be the large building blocks of a program's design.
-This includes discussions on modeling data, saving data, and some ideas on how to make good program design decisions.
-This section also includes a chapter on unit testing - writing small, automated programs that check if your larger program behaves as intended.
+With the basics down, these chapters begin to take a look at patterns common to bigger and more robust pieces of software.
+Readers will learn how to write tests for their code - small programs which verify the main program is itself written correctly.
+Input and output are necessary for having data driven programs, while event systems underpin nearly all programs today.
+The chapter ends with a look into graphics programming.
+Another pair of appendices augment the programming itself - a look into debugging techniques to teach how to isolate problems in a misbehaving program, and a discussion of containers, a modern technique in distributing production systems to make them available for a number of users.

 ### Building Large Programs (10-13)

-This section opens with a chapter on debugging - finding out what went wrong with a program (things will go wrong).
-The rest of the section deals with managing large pieces of software.
-The section will go through building a basic "paint" application, where users can draw lines and colors on a canvas, and save the painting to look at later.
-This section concludes with a chapter on how to work with other people on the same project.

-### Appendices: Tools for the Toolmakers

-Any craftsman needs a workbench that suits their needs.
-The appendices address several aspects around such a workbench.
-First and foremost, programs are text.
-As such, it is important to use a text editor that facilitates looking at and `seeing` your code.
-Second is a discussion of the Linux operating system.
-Its open source nature encourages users to take responsibility for their computer, and provides a wealth of tools for programming unavailable (or at least difficult (read: costly) to acquire) on Windows.
-Finally, there is a discussion on computer hardware.
-This is a look at what physically is going on in your program, focusing on the CPU, memory, and some peripherals.
-This is not strictly critical for learning software programming as a craft, but hopefully you will be interested enough by the end of the book to want to take a deeper look at what's going on.
+The last section of the book looks at making larger programs that are fully featured.
+This includes making a space-invaders like video game, building out a painting program, and working as a team to create a board game.
+Each of these projects in the chapter should be a complete stand-alone tool that combines lessons from all the prior work in the book.

 ## Practice